-The Company's Board of Directors is making available this Proxy Statement for the purpose of requesting that you allow your shares of the Company's common stock to be represented at the Annual Meeting by the persons named in the proxy card.
+The Board is making available this Proxy Statement for the purpose of requesting that you allow your shares of the Company's common stock to be represented at the Annual Meeting by the persons named in the proxy card.
 All shares of common stock represented at the Annual Meeting by properly executed and dated proxy cards will be voted according to the instructions indicated on the proxy card or as indicated when you vote via the Internet.
-If you sign, date and return a proxy card without giving voting instructions, your shares will be voted as recommended by the Company's Board of Directors.
+If you sign, date and return a proxy card without giving voting instructions, your shares will be voted as recommended by the Board.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE:
+THE BOARD UNANIMOUSLY RECOMMENDS A VOTE:

-- "FOR" THE ELECTION OF THE ONE CLASS 3 DIRECTOR TO SERVE FOR A ONE-YEAR TERM AND THE FOUR CLASS 2 DIRECTORS TO SERVE FOR THREE-YEAR TERMS, AND UNTIL THEIR SUCCESSORS ARE DULY ELECTED AND QUALIFIED; AND - "FOR" RATIFICATION OF S.R.
+- "FOR" THE ELECTION OF THE THREE CLASS 1 DIRECTORS TO SERVE FOR THREE-YEAR TERMS, AND UNTIL THEIR SUCCESSORS ARE DULY ELECTED AND QUALIFIED; - "FOR" RATIFICATION OF S.R.
 SNODGRASS, P.C.
-AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM; - "FOR" THE APPROVAL, ON A NON-BINDING ADVISORY BASIS, OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS; AND - "ONE YEAR" WITH RESPECT TO THE NON-BINDING ADVISORY VOTE ON THE FREQUENCY OF THE SHAREHOLDER VOTES TO APPROVE THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS.